Ways To Reduce Water Wastage While Cooking

 Steaming vegetables is a better option than boiling.
 It only uses an inch of water, and is generally healthier too, retaining more nutrients.
 So if you’re someone who likes boiling their vegetables, switch to steaming and save water.

 When you’re rinsing lentils or rice, or boiling pasta or veggies, don’t let the greywater go to waste.
 Instead of letting it go down the drain, why not use it to water your garden?
 You’ll be amazed just how much water you save by this small task. small task.

 Choose the right Pot Size

 Do you have the habit of rinsing vegetables like carrots or potatoes with their peels on?
 It’s time to act and make the change.
 Next time, peel the vegetables first to remove the dirt from it and rinse after.
 This helps save more water and cleans off the dirt more effectively.

 You can also consider installing tap aerators in your kitchen sink.
 Aerators are small attachments that can be fitted at the end of water taps or inserted inside the spout.
 They regulate the water flow, thereby drastically reducing the amount of water that comes out from the taps.
-Using aerators on old taps can cut down water flow from 15 litres per minute to 6 litres per minute.
-They can be installed on 95% of taps can save up to 1274 litres of water per month.
+Using aerators on old taps can cut down water flow from 15 liters per minute to 6 liters per minute.
+They can be installed on 95% of taps and can save up to 1274 liters of water per month.